 4. Stop feeling like you have to respond to texts a minute after they are sent.

 People should not expect it, but rather they will respect that you have a life.
 You might get some resistance at the beginning (“Why did it take you so long to respond?”) but the people will get used to the new “disconnected” you.
 They don’t have a choice.
 This is your life.

 Just remember that almost everything can wait.
 Any text, any email, any instagram or facebook notification.
 The exception: kids.
 I get it.
 If you need to be on standby and have your phone out because your kids might want to contact you or they are with a babysitter, that is understandable.

 In closing, the more and more I disconnect, the more I love it.
 Disconnecting is kind of addicting.
-It feels so great just to talk to people face-to-face, to feel like it did 8 years ago before the massive iPhone era.
+It feels so great just to talk to people face-to-face, to feel like it did all those years ago before the massive iPhone era.

 Being disconnected feels very mentally healthy.
 It feels cleansing.
 It feels free.
 And I believe that state of mind sets you up to meet single men because you’re more relaxed, your mind is less busy and cluttered and you’re just breathing deep and looking at the beauty of the world and the people walking around, versus staring down at your iPhone screen and typing.

 Like this blog post?
 Check out “Dating After Divorce: Advice, Tips And Why This is an Exciting Time”